abelpenton/GOD-frontend/README.md

 ## To Improve
-There is a list of thing I would have liked to do:
+There is a list of improvements that I would have liked to make:

->1- Use React-Material for a better desing.
+>1- Use React-Material for a better design.

 >2- Build a docker compose for a better setup